-Crossings of MD 355 (a) are increased from one existing crossing at Holiday/Genstar Drive to five total crossings via three new road alignments and one road extension.
-Beginning from the northernmost crossing, the first new connection is achieved by upgrading and extending an existing access drive serving Riverside Plaza.
-South of this, the existing crossing of MD355 formed by the existing alignments of Holiday and Genstar Drives is preserved and integrated into the new road network via a rectangular "roundabout."
-Further south, a new crossing of MD355 is provided that connects Spectrum Drive to the east along a property line between the Sleep Inn hotel and a parking lot.
-Next, a new crossing of MD355 is provided by extending New Horizon Way to the east.
-Finally, a new road crossing of MD355 is provided between and parallel to New Horizon Way and Technology Way extending through a parking lot and straddling a lot line to the east, extending into the Riverside Plaza parking lot on the east side of MD 355, turning north and connecting to Genstar Drive.
+Crossings of MD 355 (a) are increased from one existing crossing at Holiday/Genstar Dive to five total crossings via three new road alignments and one road extension.
+Beginning from the northernmost crossing, the first new connection is achieved by upgrading and extending an existing access drive serving Riverside Plaza (a1).
+South of this, the existing crossing of MD355 formed by the existing alignments of Holiday and Genstar Drives is preserved and integrated into the new road network via a rectangular "roundabout." (a2) Further south, a new crossing of MD355 is provided that connects Spectrum Drive to the east along a property line between the Sleep Inn hotel and a parking lot (a3).
+However travel is limited to the east of MD355 to pedestrians and bicycles only.
+Next, a new crossing of MD355 is provided by extending New Horizon Way to the east (a4).
+Finally, a new road crossing of MD355 is provided between and parallel to New Horizon Way and Technology Way extending through a parking lot and straddling a lot line to the east, extending into the Riverside Plaza parking lot on the east side of MD 355, turning north and connecting to Genstar Drive (a5).
 These new connections form a looping grid at a spacing of intersections that makes it pedestrian usable and transit serviceable.